aoliver44/taxaHFE/README.md

                         Metadata column name of interest for ML (default: feature_of_interest) -t <string>, --feature_type <string>
                         Is the ML label a factor or numeric (default: factor) -R, --random_effects  Consider repeated measures.
-Note: columns 'individual' and 'time' must be present. (default: False) -k <numeric>, --k_splits <numeric>
+Note: columns 'individual' and 'time' must be present.
+[BETA] (default: False)
+  -k <numeric>, --k_splits <numeric>
                         We use kmeans to factorize a numeric response for repeated measures.
-How many categories should we create? (default: 3)
+How many categories should we create?
+[BETA] (default: 3)
   -a <numeric>, --abundance <numeric>
                         Minimum mean abundance of feature (default: 0) -p <numeric>, --prevalence <numeric>